codingSIM/BasesTestPy/README.md

 * the characters/symbols used in the conversion
 * the number of questions you get asked.

-!If you wish for a more constrained set of bases to be tested on such as the fun conversions between bases 2,8 and 16 you can change the bases array inside settings.py so it only contains the ones you wish to be tested on.
+!
+If you wish for a more constrained set of bases to be tested on such as the fun conversions between bases 2,8 and 16 you can change the bases array inside settings.py so it only contains the ones you wish to be tested on.